mafintosh/github-admin-login/README.md

 }
 ```

+You can get the `clientId` and `clientSecret` by making a new OAuth app on your
+Github org or user profile.
+Make sure to set the callback url to the root of your website.

 Only users in the `users` array of users who are in the org
 specified will be allowed to login.